Mintbase/Grants-Program/applications/niftiqet-application.md

 #### About Niftiqet

 Niftiqet is a ticketing management system built using NFT technology.
 It is built on [NEAR](https://near.org) and [Mintbase](https://mintbase.io).
 It is meant to provide solutions to some of the problems plaguing the ticketing industry.
-These include keeping costs down, preventing or severely reducing fakes/scams,
+These include keeping costs down, preventing or severely reducing fakes/scams, and scalping.

 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
 - An indication of why your team is interested in creating this project.